Horst Weidenmüller

-Horst Weidenmüller is a German music executive producer and entrepreneur, founder of !K7 Music.
-He has been part of the music industry since the early 1980s when he began as a producer of concert video footage of musicians in the punk music genre.
+Horst Weidenmüller (1964 – 10 February 2025) was a German music executive producer, entrepreneur, and the founder of !K7 Music.
+He joined the music industry in the early 1980s as a producer of concert video footage of musicians in the punk music genre.
 He founded !K7 in 1985 and became an influential part of the Berlin techno music industry in the early 1990s.
 Weidenmüller curated and produced a popular techno music audiovisual series, X-Mix, which aired on MTV in the mid-1990s.
-He also serves on the board of several trade associations, including the IMPALA where he was co-president until 2011.
-Since its founding in 2008, he has also served on the board of the digital rights agency Merlin Network.
+He also served on the board of several trade associations, including the IMPALA where he was co-president until 2011.
+Since its founding in 2008, he also served on the board of the digital rights agency Merlin Network.

-Early life
+Background

-Weidenmüller was born in the Black Forest region of West Germany.
+Weidenmüller was born in the Black Forest region of West Germany in 1964.
 He moved to Berlin in 1982.

+Weidenmüller died after a serious illness on 10 February 2025, at the age of 60.

 Career

 Weidenmüller founded Studio !K7 (now known as !K7 Music) in 1985 in Berlin at the age of 21.
 It was located at Kaiserdamm 7, an address that became the inspiration for the company's name.
 Initially, Weidenmüller focused on creating concert videos for punk bands which were shown in cafes, such as Café Swing in Berlin, before the advent of music videos on television.
 He produced live video footage of concerts by Nick Cave, Einstürzende Neubauten, Crime & the City Solution, and Lydia Lunch.

 Weidenmüller became an influential part of the Berlin techno music industry in the early 1990s.
 In 1993, he released his first X-Mix video cassette.
 These remix videos combined DJ mixes with computer animation for at-home viewing.
 In the mid-1990s, X-Mix videos, including those of Laurent Garnier or Richie Hawtin, were aired at night on MTV.
 X-Mix became a platform by which artists working in computer graphics could showcase their nascent art form.
 As Germany was reunified, techno had become popular in both East and West Germany and, according to the German magazine Der Spiegel, "X-Mix gave techno a face", bringing it out of the dark basement venues where it initiated.
 Weidenmüller also started DJ-Kicks, a DJ mix series first released in 1993, which released its 72nd edition in August 2020.